-(page 5, Strategy 21: Agenda for Sustainability - An Institutional Plan for St Mary's University College 2020-23)
+(page 5, Strategy 21: Charting the Course - An Institutional Plan for St Mary's University College 2024-27)

 Widening access and participation is embedded within the College's overall corporate management plan.
 It informs policies and actions and is evident in the admissions criteria, quality assured teaching and learning, student support services, financial advice and guidance, careers and employability provision, marketing and recruitment, estates management and equality adherence.